daizko/esp32-based-pda/README.md

 - TP4056 charging module
 - 3.7V battery
 - Rotary encoder
-- Vibration motor
+- Vibration motor with mosfter
 - Piezo buzzer (passive)
 - LEDs
-- Boost converter for boosting battery
+- Boost converter for boosting battery voltage to 5V
+- Bunch of capacitors for voltage smoothing
+- Bunch of diodes for ghosting prevention on keyboard
+- Bunch of resistors

 ## Features i need to implement